ghalex/vue3-charts/README.md

 - 💡 Intuitive
 - 🔌 Extensible
-- 🏗 Modular
 - 📦 Extremely easy to use

 ## Documentation

-To learn more about Vue3-Charts read the documentation [here](https://vue3-charts.netlify.app)
+To learn more about Vue3-Charts read the documentation [here](https://vue3charts.org/)

 ## Here is a basic example: